About Binocular Vision Dysfunction (BVD) In Austin, TX

 Since binocular vision dysfunction results from a misalignment of the eyes, there is no clear indicator at what point symptoms may occur.
 The severity of symptoms can depend on how one’s eyes & brain work as a team and/or outside factors that can add to the stress.
 For example, students entering competitive universities may suddenly notice symptoms as they place abnormal stress on their eyes and concentration.

 In addition, eye misalignment can be so minimal and unnoticeable by the naked eye that many patients go undiagnosed, or even misdiagnosed, for years.
-Even though Dr. Jennifer Catalasan has the expertise to diagnose and treat BVD, few eye doctors have the skills to detect BVD.
+Even though Dr. Jennifer Catalasan and Dr. Kevin Soong have the expertise to diagnose and treat BVD, few eye doctors have the skills to detect BVD.

 Children & BVD